rhysfaultless-cpr/docusaurus_aws_authentication/README.md

     - My AWS acoount number
     - My IAM username
     - my IAM password
-    Use the command `amplify configure` if you do not have IAM user profiles yet;noting that you will still need to have created an AWS account using your root-email address.
+    Note: Use the command `amplify configure` if you do not have Amazon IAM user profiles yet;
+    noting that you will still need to have created an AWS account using your root-email address.
 8.  `amplify add auth`
     - _?
 Do you want to use the default authentication and security configuration?_
       - `Default configuration`